National Bank World Elite Mastercard Review

 - Annual $150 travel credit

-As for the earn rate, it’s quite generous.
+As for the earning rate, it’s quite generous.
 You’ll earn 5 points per $1 spent on grocery and restaurant purchases.
 However, there is a monthly spending cap of $2,500.
 After that, you’ll earn 2 points per $1 spent on grocery and restaurant purchases.
 You’ll also earn 2 points per $1 spent on gas, electric vehicle charging, recurring bills and à la carte Travel.
 All other purchases earn you 1 point per $1 spent.
 Even though there’s a cap on the points you can earn on grocery and restaurant purchases, the National Bank World Elite Mastercard still has one of the best earn rates in Canada.

 Travel insurance